MF-Jiang/Statistical-Analysis-Report-of-DMU-BMI-and-CVC-based-on-National-Interview-Survey-Stata-and-Python-/README.md

 5. Provide as appendix or attachments (5 points)

    A. the source code for such analysis,

-B. the raw outputs of your code .
+   B. the raw outputs of your code.

 Statistics Report Criteria